Choosing and Developing a Young Event Horse

 Additional Factors to Consider

-The last, and possibly most important, key to looking for your next eventing partner is making sure you enjoy the ride!
+Enjoy the Ride - The last, and possibly most important, key to finding your next eventing partner is making sure you enjoy the ride!
 You should be excited to be in the arena with your horse and build up that partnership.
 You could have the most correctly built, talented young horse in front of you, but if you aren't enjoying the ride then the horse will not enjoy their job.

 Closing Thoughts